Letitia James Vowed To “Sue Trump” — Now MSNBC Says She Did Nothing Wrong

 That wasn’t a neutral promise to uphold the law; it was a vow to target one individual — revealing political intent before any investigation ever began.

-From 2019 to 2023, James oversaw a sweeping investigation into the Trump Organization, targeting Trump, his family, and their businesses.
-In September 2022, she filed a $250 million civil fraud lawsuit seeking to dismantle Trump’s company entirely — an extraordinarily severe remedy timed suspiciously with the 2022 midterms.
+From 2019 to 2023, James oversaw a sweeping investigation into the Trump Organization and its executives, including Donald Trump and members of his family.
+In September 2022, she filed a civil fraud lawsuit seeking at least $250 million in penalties and remedies that could effectively dismantle the company’s New York operations — an extraordinarily severe action announced just weeks before the 2022 midterms.

-Legal analysts, including those cited by The Wall Street Journal (October 4, 2022), described her demands as “unprecedented” for a civil case, while Trump’s attorneys called the probe a politically motivated “fishing expedition.”
+Legal commentators described her demands as unusually broad for a civil action, while Trump’s attorneys called the probe a politically motivated “fishing expedition.

-When MSNBC’s Mary McCord now dismisses the case against James as “so weak,” she conveniently ignores this pattern of behavior and the clear conflict of interest it exposes.
-She said during the segment:
+When MSNBC’s Mary McCord dismissed the case against James as “so weak,” she ignored the clear conflict of interest and history of political targeting.
+McCord said during the segment:

 “Some of the people who stayed obviously could stay through a certain amount of things that they might not have been that comfortable with.
 But they all have a red line, and I applaud the prosecutors saying, this is my red line, and I am not going to go in and seek an indictment when I know the evidence is insufficient.
 It’s not just that they know the evidence is insufficient, it could, well, be at least based on Carolyn and Ken’s amazing reporting about the investigation of Tish James that they actually — it’s not just insufficient.
 Like, they probably don’t think that she did anything wrong because the evidence is so weak there.”